A Look at Each Vaccine: Typhoid Vaccine

 - "Ty21a" is a weakened form of the live bacteria and is given by mouth to people 6 years of age and older.
 A total of four capsules are taken one every other day.

 - The "polysaccharide" vaccine is made from the sugar that coats the surface of the bacteria.
-The "polysaccharide" vaccine is given as a single shot to children between 2 years and 6 years of age.
+The "polysaccharide" vaccine is given as a single shot to children 2 years of age and older.

 Who should get the typhoid vaccine?